 Even in the supposedly straightforward case of terrorism, the answers are difficult to find, perhaps because we are only just beginning to frame the questions.
 When an individual tweets a quote from a religious cleric asking individuals to ‘fight infidels’, does this represent terrorism, or the promotion of terrorism?
 Should it really be up to Twitter to determine whether this constitutes an offense, and restrict that individual’s freedom of expression accordingly?
 If someone else retweets it, is this an offence too?
 Should Twitter really be the arbiter of whether that is freedom of conscience or glorifying terrorism?
 Isn’t it a way of privatising enforcement and censorship?

 All of this is complicated by the transnational nature of social media, and of the varying definitions of what constitutes ‘terrorism’ or ‘harmful content’ in different jurisdictions.

 Finally, it is worth noting that a lot of this work will not be done by individuals, but by algorithms.
 The UK has already developed software that can identify ISIS material with 94 per cent accuracy.
 But this raises its own ethical issues.
 Regulation by algorithm is opaque, potentially biased, unregulated, and operates in a grey legal area.
 Who is responsible if the algorithm fails?

 When one considers the impact that online platforms such as Facebook and Twitter have on elections, these are fundamental societal questions that impact every single one of us.

-The Law Society and the University of Essex’s Human Rights Centre will be addressing some of these issues at a research seminar on 11 April.
+The Law Society and the ESRC’s Human Rights, Big Data and Technology project based at the University of Essex’s Human Rights Centre will be addressing some of these issues at a research seminar on 11 April.
 For more information on how to attend, please contact Olivier Roth at firstname.lastname@example.org.